 You may wish to enhance this recommended approach with additional activities.
 Consider selecting those which stir student curiosity and reinforce the goal of Part 1 (i.e. preparing for a day of exploration).
 Read Part 3 (post-visit activities) for a complete picture of what the field trip will and will-not cover.

-Watershed Dis covery Kit (to be returned on the da v of vo our visit

-VV atersned Discovery Kit (to be returned on the day of
+Watershed Discovery Kit (to be returned on the day of your visit)

-6 large SATELLITE maps
+- □ 6 large SATELLITE maps

-WATERSHEDS MYSTERY bag (6 items inside)
+- □ WATERSHEDS MYSTERY bag (6 items inside)

-WATER LINE-UP cards & answer key
+- □ WATER LINE-UP cards & answer key

-WATER WATCHER cards & answer key
+- □ WATER WATCHER cards & answer key

-MONTHLY WATER USAGE chart
+- MONTHLY WATER USAGE chart

-WATER CLOCK envelopes
+- □ WATER CLOCK envelopes

-WATERSHED WILDLIFE cards
+- □ WATERSHED WILDLIFE cards

-ADULT Watershed Security DECLARATION form (all adult volunteers must sign this)
+- ADULT Watershed Security DECLARATION form (all adult volunteers must sign this)

-K eep one for reference after your visit.
+- Keep one for reference after your visit.

-Dra epare, for each student, a copy of:
+Prepare, for each student, a copy of:

-Parent/Guardian CONSENT form
+- □ Parent/Guardian CONSENT form

-WATERSHED PLEDGE form
+- □ WATERSHED PLEDGE form

-GETTING READY student worksheet
+- GETTING READY student worksheet